-When it comes to compatible devices there are a whole host that work with Microsoft Teams.
+When it comes to compatible devices, there are a whole host that work with Microsoft Teams.
 Of course the most obvious and most widely compatible are going to be Microsoft devices.
-So things like the Microsoft Surface tablet two-in-one laptop devices are great options as they use touchscreen and run the Windows OS.
+So things such as the Microsoft Surface tablet two-in-one laptop device is a great option as it uses touchscreen and runs the Windows OS.

-This also means any relatively up to date Windows machine can run Teams well.
+Any relatively up-to-date Windows machine can run Teams well.
 So desktop school machines and laptops will do the job.

 For the full list of compatible machines, including how powerful they need to be at a minimum, check out Microsoft's hardware requirements.